xy-liao/o-nakala-core/README.md

 ## What is NAKALA?

-NAKALA is France's national research data repository platform, designed for long-term preservation and sharing of academic research data.
+NAKALA is a French research data repository platform operated by Huma-Num, designed for long-term preservation and sharing of academic research data.
 It serves French academic institutions including EFEO, BnF, and universities, providing a trusted environment for digital humanities and academic research data management.

 ## Why O-Nakala Core?